 ICANN’s Compliance effort was the subject of numerous comments during our outreach.
 In the main (with the exception of registries and registrars who were positive), ICANN’s WHOIS Compliance effort was perceived to be inadequately resourced, ineffective, and to need significant improvement.

 On an operational level the WHOIS Review Team notes that ICANN has made a number of senior recruitments to the Compliance Team, and has assigned responsibility for WHOIS issues to an individual within the Team.
 We note that moves are underway to improve the user experience with regard to the Compliance pages on the website, and understand that the issues we have highlighted as areas for improvement for Compliance (refer to appendices) are acknowledged and shared by the Compliance Team.

+Despite these improvements, basic information about staffing and budget spend remain difficult to obtain.
+Some commentators question whether the current structure, lines of reporting and accountability are appropriate, or support an effective compliance effort.

 Registrars and Registries Should be More Responsible